RyufathSoepeno/Aplikasi-PKL-Bank-Indonesia-Power-Apps-/README.md

 To search for the source code, simply check the "Src" file and you will find the .yaml "fx" files of each screens

+To search for the source code for all the elements available, simply check the Pkgs file and you will find the .yaml "fx" files of each elements

+<br><br>

 To extract the source code with Microsoft Visual Studio
 1. Download Power Platform Tools